Why Do We Call it a Bake Sale When it’s Not?

 Now A2WG only has to have 3.5 fundraisers to raise the needed scholarship money.
 That’s less bakers and helpers needed to volunteer.
 Since you can’t do half a fundraiser (AKA bake sale) you’d have to do a whole one, and that means more scholarships to give away!

 We are not telling you what to donate.
 That’s between you and God.
-In fact, you can give nothing and still take a baked good off the tablebetsy bake sale.
+In fact, you can give nothing and still take a baked good off the table.
 It’s not about that.
 What we are asking is when you see us at the Alano Club in the summer with a table full of goodies, please don’t think of it as a “bake sale,” instead visualize the woman you will be helping to fund, and the recovery enhancing experience she will gain from the retreat.

 By no means is this blog meant to be “preachy.”
 The bottom line is the name “bake sale” isn’t the right name for our fundraising effort.